Phantastic Phiber Phun in Philadelphia

 I was drawn first into a gallery glowing with color and pattern — “Vlisco: African Fashion on a Global Stage”, an exhibit of African wax prints and designer fashions made from them.
-(They did allow photography, but I had brought just an old and tiny tourist camera instead of my usual camera, and of course, it didn’t work at all reliably and I didn’t get any pictures of my own.
-I have emailed them for permission to use one of theirs but haven’t heard back yet.
-If I get permission, I will update this post.)
+(I had brought a small unreliable camera so I didn’t get any pictures of my own.
+But Hyperallergic did an amazing, illustrated article so you can see everything here.)

 Until last year, I had never heard of wax prints.
 Then at the International Quilt Festival, I had bought some from a small Fair Trade booth.

 The misspelled label “guranteed” gave me a clue that this might be a knock-off of something more authentic.